American (National) Standard Code for Information Interchange. A standard character-to-number encoding widely used in the computer industry.

 B

 Byte.
-One character of information, usually eight bits
+One character of information, usually eight bits wide.

 Backbone